top of page

 Jing Wei Filling the Sea, Painted by Snow Fish.

-In some other legends, her filling behavior was to stop a massive flood and to protect people.
+In other legends, her efforts to fill the sea were in a bid to halt a massive flood and protect the people.

-Tens of thousands of years passed, and the sea was still there, but she never gave up.
+Tens of thousands of years passed, and the sea remained, but Jing Wei never gave up.

-Jing Wei believed that where there is a will, there is a way, no matter how hard this work is and how long it will take.
+She firmly believed that where there is a will, there is a way, no matter how arduous the task or how long it may take.

 Chinese Gods and Goddesses